 I am fortunate to have sat in class with Dr. Loren Cordain.
 I appreciate that he opened up my narrow thinking and filled my file drawers with scientific evidence that validates a return to a whole foods and ancestral food plan that may include responsible hunting or at least supporting consuming sustainably and humanely raised food.

 I love helping clients improve health and figure out how to eat healthy.
-You know, I offer a free 15 minute phone chat if you want to talk to me about possibly becoming a client.
+You know, I offer a free 30 minute phone consultation if you want to talk to me about possibly becoming a client.
 I am happy to talk to you.
 Visit my contact page and be sure to share your comments on this blog below.
 Wishing you best health, ~Tracey